-There are 34 islands and parks that make up the Boston Harbor Island National and State Park.
-They are in my humble opinion an often under-appreciated and at times misunderstood local gem and part of our national legacy.
-Admittedly I might be a little biased.
-Growing up in the Boston area, I lucked out because I was able to visit the islands whenever I wanted as long as I could get my hands on a boat,or when need be I could take the ferry.
-So, it seems only natural to me that with the arrival of summer also came a renewed interest in visiting the islands once again.
+There are 34 islands and parks that make up the Boston Harbor Island National and State Park, which are in my humble opinion an under-appreciated and at times misunderstood local gem and part of our national legacy.
+Growing up in the Boston area, I lucked out because I was able to visit the islands whenever I wanted, as long as I could get my hands on a boat,or when need be take the ferry.
+So admittedly I might be a little biased.
+It seems only natural that with the arrival of summer and the temperatures ramping up also comes a renewed interest in being on the water and visiting the islands.

-The public art on display was part the public art wave that happened in Boston last summer.
-This exhibit was a huge draw for me particularly because of the uniqueness of the location.
+The public art on display was part the public art wave that happened in Boston in the summer of 2015.
+This public art exhibit was a huge draw for me particularly because of the uniqueness of the location but also because of the advertised uniqueness of the art.
 According to the website,”The Isles Arts Initiative is a summer long public art series on Georges and Spectacle islands and the Boston Sculptors Gallery, in Boston, that will capture the intrinsic beauty of the 34 harbor islands.”
-Like all public art the work represented in the island wide public art gallery was immersive and probing in that it explored different aspects of island life, flora and fauna.
+The work represented in the island wide art gallery was immersive and probing in that it explored different aspects of island life, flora and fauna but in a way that highlighted the sharp, but not necessarily divergent contrast, between our local history and our vision for the city moving forward.
 Open to interpretation and interaction the series encouraged visitors to get off the beaten path and explore topics like climate change, while experiencing the beauty and history of George’s Island first hand.
 The main event installations are happening (or happened) on Spectacle Island, with “Seen/Unseen” from July 11 – August 22, and “Cove” on Georges Island from July 11 – August 26.
 Along with art there is also music in the form of a summer long Berklee Summer Concert Series, on both Georges and Spectacle Islands featuring different types of music presented by students, and groups from Berklee College of Music.

 George’s Island was in many ways exactly as I remember it, but it was also much changed since I was little.
 The fortress is now accompanied by modern installations like, a visitors center, restrooms, a small play ground and a bustling coffee shop where you can buy lunch during your visit.
-It was a fantastic afternoon and while I am sad to think that the summer is now almost over and the wide blue skies and fresh cool breeze off the ocean will soon be replaced with the cold winds of winter I am heartened to have been to visit George’s Island once again.
-So, now I can be excited for next summer when hopefully, I can visit more of the islands and also George’s Island once again.
+While I had a few small frustrations getting there I am sure with time all of these minor snafus will be worked out.
+All in all it was a fantastic afternoon, and while I am sad to think that the summer is now almost over and the cool fresh breeze off the ocean will soon be replaced with the cold winds of winter I am heartened to have been to visit George’s Island once again.